Tipu V. Khan, M.D., FAAFP

 He is currently engaged in increasing his clinical tool chest by studying, hypnosis,EMDR and other Energy Psychology modalities.
 At the core of his practice he feels privileged to serve diverse people struggling to improve their lives.

-Lilla SSK Khalsa, MA
+Lilla Khalsa, M.A.
+LPCC

 Susan Kelejian, MSW, ACSW has worked in affiliation with the following treatment centers as a Specialized Therapist and Lead Clinician: Infinity Treatment Centers, AVIVA, Breathe Life Healing Center, Veteran’s Administration, Children Our Are Future, and The Help Group.
 As an Executive, she has assisted several non-profit and private organizations with business strategies, fund raising, and development with firms in law, architecture, arts and entertainment, placement services, human services, and animal assisted therapies.
 Susan is a graduate of the American Academy of Dramatic Arts (Theater), Goddard College, (Interdisciplinary Arts: Writing and Mysticism), and USC (Masters of Social Work.)
 In addition, Ms. Kelejian is an adjunct professor, a published and award winning writer, and a professional equestrian.
 Affiliations: NASW, Dramatists Guild, AEA, PATH Intl., ARIA.
 Susan’s sobriety date is April 1st, 1990.